maxio-com/ab-python-sdk/doc/controllers/reason-codes.md

 # Delete Reason Code

 This method gives a merchant the option to delete one reason code from the Churn Reason Codes.
 This code will be immediately removed.
-This action is not reversable.
+This action is not reversible.

 ```python
 def delete_reason_code(self,